-I am just beginning my second year of Taijiquan, but it has me hooked.
+I am entering my sixth year of Taijiquan; it had me hooked from the beginning.
 I watched my 85 year old mother start Taijiquan on Whidbey Island and continue for 10 years and it looked like a good way to work on aging.
 It has become part of my daily routine.

 I am an artist working in metal.
 I fold and hammer copper and brass into 2D and 3D art pieces.
 Taijiquan practice has certainly helped with the strength I need in my work.
 Asian influences have been a part of my art life for 35 years, so this feels like I’m completing a circle.

 It is no secret at the school that I am married to its founder, Kim.
-We live with our cat Boots on the shores of the Salish sea close to my sister, brother-in-law and nephews.
+We live with our cat Boots on the shores of the Salish sea close to my sister, brother-in-law and nephews and many friends of the human and non-human variety!

 I am a fiber artist, dyeing, weaving and creating with silk.
 Color is my passion, particularly as it is influenced by the quality and intensity of light.
 As each new piece comes together it feels like painting with rainbows.
 I think that Qigong has helped me slow down, breath deeply and become more fully aware of the colors and patterns in the world around me.
 I am deeply grateful for the unexpected gifts this practice has given me.